How do you organise an effective sales tour? Methods & tools

 It can also be used to send customer data, such as the addresses they need to visit, to sales reps' smartphones or tablets.

 Sellsy, for example, is a comprehensive, modular French CRM suite that helps you manage your sales activities.
 Using its intuitive mobile application, sales staff can share their activities in real time, even when they're on the move, so you can monitor their performance wherever they are.
-A true all-in-one tool, you also benefit from effective collaboration features during sales rounds: a shared diary updated in real time, an opportunity tracking module, an intelligent lead scoring system, a pipeline view and sales dashboards, and much more!
+As an all-in-one tool, you can also take advantage of effective collaboration features during sales rounds: a shared diary updated in real time, an opportunity tracking module, an intelligent lead scoring system, a pipeline view and sales dashboards, and much more!

-Finally, did you know that there are mobile CRMs with geolocation functionalities?
+Finally, did you know that there are mobile CRMs with geolocation functions?
 This is the case with Divalto weavy, which organises all your activities in the field, including :

 - optimising and prioritising journeys using indicators,